NUMarsIce/NU-PRISMM/README.md

     - Create (MATLAB) code to view data log
   - Decide what is needed to analyze sensor data to evaluate a digital core

-Look into:
+Notes/Ideas:
-- PID on the drill (more magnets for better rpm measurement)
+- PID speed on the drill (needs electronics and more magnets for better rpm measurement)
-- Creating configs for different components that are loaded at startup (with params)
--
+- Movements only go through if they wont compromise the device.
+Ex: cant move X axis while probe is in/close to the ground.
+Speeds would also be set depending on proximity to the ground.
+There should be some override incase "wiggling" is needed when underground
+  - Motor speed modifier in UI and a override for audo speed adjustment (override unlock direct speed settings)
+- Would it be advanagous if all commands were services instead of messages?